Hans Lammers

-Hans Heinrich Lammers (27 May 1879 – 4 January 1962) was a German jurist and prominent Nazi politician.
+Hans Heinrich Lammers (27 May 1879 – 4 January 1962) was a German jurist and prominent Nazi Party politician.
 From 1933 until 1945 he served as Chief of the Reich Chancellery under Adolf Hitler.
-During the 1948–1949 Ministries Trial, Lammers was found guilty of war crimes and crimes against humanity and sentenced to 20 years' imprisonment.
+In 1937, he additionally was given the post of Reichsminister in the cabinet.
+During the 1948–1949 Ministries Trial, Lammers was found guilty of crimes against peace, war crimes, crimes against humanity, and membership in a criminal organization.
+He was sentenced to 20 years in prison in April 1949 but this was later reduced to 10 years and he was released early.

 Early life

-Born in Lublinitz (now Lubliniec, Poland) in Upper Silesia, the son of a veterinarian, Lammers completed law school at the universities of Breslau (Wrocław) and Heidelberg, obtained his doctorate in 1904, and was appointed judge at the Amtsgericht (district court) of Beuthen (Bytom) in 1912.
-During World War I, as a volunteer and officer of the German Army, he received the Iron Cross, First and Second Class.
-After World War I he joined the national conservative German National People's Party (DNVP) and resumed his career as a lawyer reaching by 1922 the position of undersecretary at the Reich Ministry of the Interior.
+Born in Lublinitz (now Lubliniec, Poland) in Upper Silesia, the son of a veterinarian, Lammers completed law school at the universities of Breslau (today, Wrocław) and Heidelberg, obtained his doctorate in 1904, and was appointed judge at the Amtsgericht (district court) of Beuthen (Bytom) in 1912.
+During World War I, he entered the Imperial German Army as an officer.
+He was severely wounded in 1917, losing his left eye, and was awarded the Iron Cross, First Class.
+Discharged from the military after the war with the rank of Hauptmann, he joined the national conservative German National People's Party (DNVP) and resumed his career as a lawyer reaching by 1922 the position of undersecretary at the Reich Ministry of the Interior.